5 awesome Japan-inspired businesses in Dalston that you seriously need to check out.

 Monday–Friday, 8.30–5.30pm.
 Saturday, 9.30–5.30pm.
 Sunday, 10.30–5:30pm.
 Gigs begin 8pm usually, buy tickets online to guarantee entry.

-Mamachari, 18 Ashwin Street, Dalston, London E8 3DL (New branch also now open in Walthamstow).
+Mamachari, 18 Ashwin Street, Dalston, London E8 3DL (branch also open in Walthamstow).

 Mon, Wed, Fri 8:30-6:00pm.
 Tues & Thur 8:30-7:00pm.
 Sat 10:00 – 6:00pm.
 Sun 12:00 – 6:00pm.

 Furuki Yo-Kimono Vintage – London based vintage kimono dealer Sonoe Sugawara named her shop with a play on words (ふるきよきもの) which means ‘good old things’.

 This fabulous shop is a stunning showcase of kimonos, mostly from 1920-30s pre-war ‘Taisho’ era, and Japanese Art Deco era.

 Sonoe has been collecting vintage kimono for years, and has become a source for Western kimono lovers including fashion designers and film costume designers.

 Furuki Yo-Kimono Vintage, Pod 15, The Factory Dalston, 21-31 Shacklewell Lane, Dalston, London E8 2DA